neuralarchcon/neuralarchcon.github.io/_datasets/tasks/s_14_Multimod_Meta_tactile.md

   - Katarzyna Hat
 email:
 ratings: true
-summary: Tactile detection and discrimination task using non-painful electric pulses + confidence ratings.
+summary: Tactile metacognition task using non-painful electrical stimulation with confidence ratings.
+Participants detect or discriminate properties of electric pulses delivered to the skin and rate their confidence in perceptual decisions on a 6-point scale.
 Part of multimodal metacognition battery across sensory domains.
 participants: 214
 cost_group: metacognition
 citation: